ayushxx7/ayush-mandowara-blog/content/Gvim/25-vim-tips.md

 - <current line number> of <total lines>
 - <current word position> of _<total words>_
 - <current byte> of <total bytes>

+Note: you can also use this in visual selection mode to get count of words in a particular selection.